prokvk/node-stack/README.md

    |——routes.coffee
 |——doc
 |——.gitignore
-|——.nodestack
+|——local.nsconf.yml
+|——nsconf.yml
 |——supervisor_conf
 ```

 `.gitignore` is setup to exclude `app/config/.env` (among other things)

-`.nodestack` needs to be in the project root
+`nsconf.yml` and `local.nsconf.yml` config files need to be in the project root

 `app` contains the API